BrunoPoiano/helperr/README.md

 cd helperr
 ```

-Edit environment variables with your configuration
+Edit environment variables with your configuration.
 Build and run the container:

 ```bash
 docker build -t helperr .